WHAT IS ROOF CROCODILING AND HOW DOES IT AFFECT YOUR FLAT ROOF?

 I will do a RoofInspection and Report which will identify problems with your roof.
 The report will include the condition of the roofing products, materials and flashings.
 Furthermore, the report will also include any other roof maintenance issues.

 My Comprehensive, Snag (New Home) and Maintenance Inspections include all of the above.
-Also included is the stand condition, property boundary and courtyard walls, swimming pools, garages, decks and so on.
+Also included is the stand condition, property boundary and courtyard walls, swimming pools, garages, decks and so on on the property.
 To clarify, an itemised list is provided below.

 Your home inspection